-BAli-Phy writes the following output files inside the directory that it creates:
+BAli - Phy writes the following output files inside the directory that it creates:

-C1.out Iteration numbers, probabilities, success probabilities for transition kernels, etc..

-C1.Pn.fastas Sampled alignments for partition n including ancestral sequences.
+C1.out Iteration numbers, probabilities, success probabilities for transition kernels, etc C1.Pn.fastas Sampled alignments for partition n including ancestral sequences.
 C1.err Log file for hopefully irrelevant error messages.
 C1.MAP Successive estimates of the MAP alignment, tree and parameters.

-Numeric parameters: indel and substitution rates, etc. C1.log
+C1.log Numeric parameters: indel and substitution rates, etc. (One sample per line .)
+C1.trees Tree samples in Newick format.
 (One sample per line.)

-Tree samples in Newick format.

-C1.trees (One sample per line.)

 C1.run.json JSON file containing information about the command line, models, hostname, start time, etc.

 5.2.1.
-Field names in c1.log
+Field names in C1.log

-This section explains the meaning of the various field names in the file C1. log.
+This section explains the meaning of the various field names in the file C1.log.

-prior The log prior probability.

-likelihood The log likelihood.
+prior The log prior probability. likelihood The log likelihood.

-|indels|

-The log of the posterior probability.

-posterior posterior probability

-(The posterior probability is the product of the prior and the likelihood).

-$prior\A \hspace{1cm} \textbf{The log-probability of the alignments in all partitions}.$

-|A| The total number of alignment columns across all partitions.

-The total number of indel events across all partitions. #indels

-(Adjacent indels that occur on the same branch are merged).

-The total length of indel events across all partitions.

-(Adjacent indels that occur on the same branch are merged).

-#substs The total unweighted parsimony score for substitutions across all partitions.

-$P{\it II}/likelihood$ The substitution log-likelihood for partition $\it II$ .

-$Pn/prior_A$ The log-probability of the alignment for partition n.

-$P_n/|A|$ The length of the alignment in the nth partition.

-$P{\it n}/\# indels$ The number of indel events in partition $\it n$ , if we group adjacent indels that occur on the same branch.

-Pn/|indels| The length of indel events in partition n, if we group adjacent indels that occur on the same branch.

-$P_n$ /#substs The unweighted parsimony score for substitutions in partition n.

-Scale[m] \ |T| The scaled branch lengths for partition group m.

-|T| The unscaled tree length.
+posterior The log of the posterior probability.
+(The posterior probability is the product of the prior and the likelihood). prior_A The log-probability of the alignments in all partitions. $ \mathbf{A} $ The total number of alignment columns across all partitions. #indels The total number of indel events across all partitions.
+(Adjacent indels that occur on the same branch are merged). indels The total length of indel events across all partitions.
+(Adjacent indels that occur on the same branch are merged). #substs The total unweighted parsimony score for substitutions across all partitions.
+Pn/likelihood The substitution log-likelihood for partition n .
+Pn/prior_A The log-probability of the alignment for partition n . $\mathbf{P}n/ \mathbf{A} $ The length of the alignment in the n th partition.
+Pn/#indels The number of indel events in partition n , if we group adjacent indels that occur on the same branch.
+P n/ indels The length of indel events in partition n , if we group adjacent indels that occur on the same branch.
+Pn/#substs The unweighted parsimony score for substitutions in partition n .
+Scale[m] T The scaled branch lengths for partition group m .
+T The unscaled tree length.
 (This will probably be around 1.0).

-Scale[m] The average number of substitutions per site on the entire tree for partitions in the mth scale group.

-$S_n/name$ Parameter name in the nth substitution model.

-In/name Parameter name in the nth insertion/deletion model.
+Scale[m] The average number of substitutions per site on the entire tree for partitions in the m th scale group.
+Sn/name Parameter name in the n th substitution model. $\mathbf{I}n/\mathit{name}$ Parameter name in the n th insertion/deletion model.